Skip to content

 5. Corticosteroid Injections: In some cases, corticosteroid injections may be recommended to reduce inflammation and provide short-term pain relief.
 These injections are usually administered by a healthcare professional.

-6. Chiropractic Care: Chiropractors can use various techniques like spinal adjustments, soft tissue mobilization, and exercises to help relieve pain and restore proper shoulder function.
+6. Chiropractic Care: Chiropractors offer a quick way to get rid of rotator cuff tendinopathy.
+They can use various techniques like spinal adjustments, soft tissue mobilization, and exercises to help relieve pain and restore proper shoulder function.
 They may also provide advice on posture correction and ergonomic modifications.

 7. Massage: Massage can help reduce muscle tension, improve blood flow, and promote relaxation.
 A registered massage therapist (RMT) can target specific muscles around the shoulder to alleviate pain and stiffness.